Effective: June 19, 2018

 Cross Pixel’s cookie identifier is set to expire after 60 days.
 This expiration time is renewed for an additional 60 days when Cross Pixel encounters the user again through Cross Pixel’s pixel tag.
 If a user is not seen again in that 60 day period, the user’s browser will automatically remove Cross Pixel’s cookie identifier.

 As part of its service, Cross Pixel does NOT collect any personally identifiable information (“PII”) from Users.
 Cross Pixel also does NOT store any personally identifiable information such as name, address, telephone number, social security number or plaintext e-mail.
-As a result, we have no way of tying any of the information we collect back to a particular User.

 Some of our Data Providers, Displaying Publishers and Networks may place their own cookies on a user’s internet browser outside of the Cross Pixel service; however Cross Pixel has no access to or control over these cookies.

 Mobile advertising IDs may be provided to Cross Pixel for the use of syncing Cross Pixel’s collected cookie-based data to the user’s mobile advertising ID.
 Users can update the advertising preferences on their mobile device to opt-out of this collection through their device’s privacy controls.
 For specific instructions on how to update these setting for a device, please visit the NAI Mobile Choice site by clicking here.
+Users may also taken advantage of the DAA’s AppChoices app to limit the collection of cross-app data for interest-based ads.
+More information is available by clicking here.

 Cross Pixel does not participate in the collection of data from users subject to General Data Protection Regulation (GDPR).
 Cross Pixel utilizes IP address based location-identifying technology to ensure that users encountered by Cross Pixel from countries subject to GDPR are actively dismissed by its system.
 No Cross Pixel cookie is set in that occurrence.
 While Cross Pixel makes every effort to enforce this policy, there may be instances where the technology does not correctly identify the user’s country based on their IP address, such as the use of a proxy or an error in the location data.
 Should such an instance occur, please opt-out of Cross Pixel data collection using the opt-out mechanisms provided above.
 If you have any questions about our GDPR policy, or if you believe a Cross Pixel cookie has been set in error, please contact firstname.lastname@example.org.